dialmaster/spotify_monitor/TYPESCRIPT_MIGRATION_PLAN.md

 - Can pause after any phase if needed
 - Each phase is designed to leave the app in a working state
 - Consider adding tests during migration for critical paths

+### Type Organization Strategy

+The migration uses a modular types directory structure instead of a single types file:
+- **Backend types** in `src/types/` organized by domain (spotify, database, config, etc.)
+- **Frontend types** in `public/js/types/` organized by functionality
+- Each type file is named with `.types.ts` suffix for clarity
+- `index.ts` files provide convenient re-exports
+- This approach improves maintainability, reduces conflicts, and makes imports cleaner